The domain wall partition function for the Izergin-Korepin 19-vertex model at a root of unity: Introduction

 We are studying here a particular object of the nineteen vertex model of the $U_q(A_2^{(2)})$ quantum group, also called the Izergin--Korepin model.
 The object of our interest is the partition function of the model on a square lattice in a $N\times N$ square region with domain wall boundary conditions.

 Our work is motivated by the domain wall partition function (DWPF) for the six vertex model $Z_{6v}$, constructed using the $R$-matrix of the $U_q(A^{(1)}_1)$ quantum group.
-This partition function is defined by a set of recurrence relations as found by Korepin \cite{Korepin}.
-These recurrence relations were solved by Izergin \cite{Izergin} and thus $Z_{6v}$ is called the Izergin--Korepin (IK) partition function.
+This partition function satisfies a set of recurrence relations found by Korepin \cite{Korepin}.
+These recurrence relations were solved by Izergin \cite{Izergin}.
+The solution is written in a form of a determinant which is called the Izergin--Korepin (IK) determinant.
 In statistical physics the six vertex model represents a model for two dimensional ice, which shows interesting critical phenomena (see \cite{Baxter}).
 The partition function $Z_{6v}$ plays a very important role in the field of integrable models.
 It is a crucial object in the theory of correlation functions for integrable spin chains \cite{KBI} such as the $XXZ$ spin-$1/2$ chain (see also \cite{KMT}).
-In combinatorics it allowed one to count the alternating sign matrices and their symmetry classes \cite{Kuperberg1}.
+In combinatorics it allowed one to count the alternating sign matrices \cite{Kuperberg1,Kuperberg2}.
 To compute the domain wall partition functions for other vertex model is a very complicated problem.
 One of the main results generalizing the six vertex domain wall partition function (DWPF) is due to \cite{CFK}, where the $U_q(A^{(1)}_1)$ higher spin generalization of the DWPF is obtained in a determinant form.